In my work I notice something common yet troubling among women. I’m even guilty of it myself.

 It is our internal dialogue – those words we silently speak to ourselves no one else hears.
 It’s criticizing, cruel and judgmental.
 It’s words we wouldn’t dream of saying to someone else.

-Yes, we criticize our bodies, curse our fine lines and berate our backsides.
-We absolutely refuse to show ourselves an ounce of grace when we fail lording our flaws and mistakes over us like a cruel dictator.
+We criticize our bodies, curse our fine lines and berate our backsides.
+We refuse to show ourselves any grace and are cheating ourselves of joy confidence and a beautiful friendship.

-Should someone we love experience heartache, failure, loss or low self-worth we rush to encourage them with love and support but in our darkest moments refuse to speak even one kind word to ourselves believing we “should have known better,” throwing labels of “failure” “stupid” “fat” or “ugly” at ourselves like fiery darts.
+When others experience heartache, failure or low self-worth we rush to encourage them with love and support but in our darkest moments refuse to speak even one kind word to ourselves believing we “should have known better,” throwing labels of “failure” “stupid” “fat” or “ugly” at ourselves like fiery darts.
 Harsh.
 Hurtful.
 Heartless.

-Friends, we would never dream of bullying others so why are bullying ourselves?
+We’d never dream of bullying others so why are we vbullying ourselves?

-You see, the best friend you will ever have is the woman looking back in the mirror.
+The best friend you’ll ever have is the woman looking back at you in the mirror.

 Be kind to her.
 She bears the scars of hard fought battles life forced her to fight.
-She has overcome the impossible, endured unimaginable cruelty, conquered inner demons, scaled emotional mountains and given generously often receiving nothing in return.
-She is your hero!
+She’s overcome the impossible, endured the unimaginable and given generously often receiving nothing in return.

 She is your hero, the one who always has your back and the one who will fight for you when no one else will.

 So if you wouldn’t say it to someone else, please don’t say it to yourself.